Hot dogs are a staple food in my home. Anniversaries, BBQ parties, birthday celebrations, or any other kind of gathering can’t pass without hot dogs.

 How Long Do Raw Hot Dogs Last in the Fridge

-Raw hot dogs can last in the fridge for up to two weeks if the package is unopened.
-Raw hot dogs can last in the fridge for one week if the package is open.
+Raw hot dogs can last in the fridge for up to two weeks if the package is unopened and one week if the package is open.

 Keep opened raw hot dogs in a ziplock bag, remove any excess air, and seal it for maximum freshness.